guardian/feast-multiplatform-library/docs/graphql-networking-rollout-plan.md

 Avoid hardcoding secrets in the repo.

-### Task 4.2 — Add a schema download task
+### Task 4.2 — Keep schema refresh owned by `:core:graphql`
-Implement a Gradle task that:
+Implement and maintain a Gradle task that:
 - contacts the GraphQL server or introspection endpoint
-- downloads the latest schema
+- downloads the latest schema when configured
-- writes it to the `:core:graphql` module schema location
+- writes it to the `:core:graphql` schema location
-- declares proper task inputs/outputs for Gradle caching
+- declares proper task inputs/outputs as much as practical

-### Task 4.3 — Wire schema download before Apollo codegen
+### Task 4.3 — Wire schema refresh before Apollo codegen
-- Make Apollo code generation depend on the schema refresh task.
-- Ensure build/codegen order is:
+Ensure build/codegen order is:
-  1. download schema
+1. refresh or validate schema source
 2. generate Apollo models
 3. compile sources

-### Task 4.4 — Add failure strategy
+### Task 4.4 — Keep failure strategy explicit
 Recommended behavior:
-- default: try to refresh schema, but allow fallback to last saved schema if remote call fails
+- default: allow fallback to the checked-in schema when no remote refresh is configured or when non-strict refresh is used
-- CI or strict mode: fail build when schema refresh fails
+- CI or strict mode: fail when schema refresh is required and cannot be completed

-This keeps local development resilient while allowing CI enforcement.

-### Task 4.5 — Decide whether schema file is committed
+### Task 4.5 — Keep the schema committed
 Recommended approach:
 - commit the schema file for reproducibility and offline fallback
 - do not commit generated Apollo classes unless there is a strong reason

-### Task 4.6 — Add developer documentation for schema refresh
+### Task 4.6 — Document developer workflow
 Document:
 - required env vars/properties
 - how to force-refresh schema